Sharwin24/Perseverance/README.md

 Mobile Robot resembling NASA's Mars Perseverance Rover.
 Everything from scratch

 # Kalman Filtering for Rover State Estimation
 Approximating the robot as a diff-drive robot makes it easier to compute the state transition matrix and derive the system dynamics/kinematics.
+A kinematic model for a mecanum wheeled drive was also implemented.

 <div style="display: flex; justify-content: space-between; align-items: flex-start; gap: 8px;">
   <img src="plots/robot_trajectory_comparison.png" alt="Robot Trajectory Comparison" style="width: 100%; min-width: 200px;">